+• Input devices.
+Oracle VM VirtualBox can emulate a standard PS/2 keyboard and mouse.
+These devices are supported by most guest OSes.

+In addition, Oracle VM VirtualBox can provide virtual USB input devices to avoid having to capture mouse and keyboard, as described in chapter 1.8.2, Capturing and Releasing Keyboard and Mouse, page 12.

+• Graphics.
+The default Oracle VM VirtualBox graphics device for Windows guests is an SVGA device.
+For Linux guests, the default graphics device emulates a VMware SVGA graphics device.
+See chapter 3.6.1, Screen Tab, page 54.

-- Input devices.
-By default, Oracle VM VirtualBox emulates a standard PS/2 keyboard and mouse.
-These devices are supported by almost all past and present OSes. - In addition, Oracle VM VirtualBox can provide virtual USB input devices to avoid having to capture mouse and keyboard, as described in chapter 1.9.2, Capturing and Releasing Keyboard and Mouse, page 12. - Graphics.
-The Oracle VM VirtualBox graphics device, sometimes referred to as a VGA device, is not based on any physical counterpart.
-This is unlike nearly all other emulated devices.
-It is a simple, synthetic device which provides compatibility with standard VGA and several extended registers used by the VESA BIOS Extensions (VBE). - Storage.
-Oracle VM VirtualBox currently emulates the standard ATA interface found on Intel PIIX3/PIIX4 chips, the SATA (AHCI) interface, and two SCSI adapters (LSI Logic and BusLogic).
-See chapter 5.1, Hard Disk Controllers: IDE, SATA (AHCI), SCSI, SAS, USB MSD, NVMe, page 83 for details.
-Whereas providing one of these would be enough for Oracle VM VirtualBox by itself, this multitude of storage adapters is required for compatibility with other hypervisors.
-Windows is particularly picky about its boot devices, and migrating VMs between hypervisors is very difficult or impossible if the storage controllers are different. - Networking.
-See chapter 6.1, Virtual Networking Hardware, page 98. - USB.
-Oracle VM VirtualBox emulates three USB host controllers: xHCI, EHCI, and OHCI.
-While xHCI handles all USB transfer speeds, only guest OSes released approximately after 2011 support xHCI.
-Note that for Windows 7 guests, 3rd party drivers must be installed for xHCI support. - Older OSes typically support OHCI and EHCI.
-The two controllers are needed because OHCI only handles USB low-speed and full-speed devices (both USB 1.x and 2.0), while EHCI only handles high-speed devices (USB 2.0 only). - The emulated USB controllers do not communicate directly with devices on the host but rather with a virtual USB layer which abstracts the USB protocol and enables the use of remote USB devices. - Audio.
-See chapter 3.8, Audio Settings, page 53.
+For legacy guest OSes, a VGA-compatible graphics device is available.

+- Storage.
+Oracle VM VirtualBox emulates the most common types of hard disk controllers.
+See chapter 5.1, Hard Disk Controllers, page 88.
+Whereas supporting only one of these controllers would be enough for Oracle VM VirtualBox by itself, this multitude of storage adapters is required for compatibility with other hypervisors.
+Windows is very selective about its boot devices, and migrating VMs between hypervisors is very difficult or impossible if the storage controllers are different. - Networking.
+See chapter 6.1, Virtual Networking Hardware, page 104. - USB.
+Oracle VM VirtualBox emulates these types of USB host controllers: xHCI, EHCI, and OHCI.
+While xHCI handles all USB transfer speeds, some legacy guest OSes may not support xHCI.
+Note that for some legacy Windows guests, third party drivers must be installed for xHCI support.

+Legacy guest OSes typically support OHCI and EHCI.
+These two controllers are needed because OHCI only handles USB low-speed and full-speed devices (both USB 1.x and 2.0), while EHCI only handles high-speed devices (USB 2.0 only).

+The emulated USB controllers do not communicate directly with devices on the host.
+Instead they communicate with a virtual USB layer which abstracts the USB protocol and enables the use of remote USB devices.

+• Audio.
+See chapter 3.8, Audio Settings, page 58.